 We develop and publish SSA’s Open Government Plan every two years – the first in June 2010.
 Our new Open Government Plan 4.1 includes several high-profile agency projects and initiatives that utilize Open Government principles and techniques to further the agency’s mission.
 They include our flagship initiative, the National Disability Forum, as well as Customer Engagement Tools, Data Exchanges, Analytics Center of Excellence, Work Incentives Planning and Assistance Programs, and Health Information Technology.

-We encourage you to visit this web page often to learn about our efforts and to follow our progress in implementing our plan.
-You also may share your thoughts or suggestions through email at firstname.lastname@example.org.
+We encourage you to visit our Open Government website often to learn about our efforts and to follow our progress in implementing our plan.
+You may also share your thoughts or suggestions through email at firstname.lastname@example.org.
 We look forward to hearing your ideas!

 If you are visually impaired or having other troubles using our engagements, please email us at email@example.com

 The Social Security Administration is committed to creating an open and transparent government through the following initiatives:

 - Data Progress Chart

 - Social Security's Digital Government Strategy

 - Digital Services Innovation Center

 This contact information is provided to help you reach the Open Government team.
 To contact SSA for any other reason, please use one of our main service channels.
 Thank you.